dbrdarski/idbx/README.md

 ### Introduction
 What is LynxDB?
 One way to describe it would an in-memory document database with built in versioning.
 It's an append only databse, which means documents can be updated and archived, but this is done through creating "revisions" of existing documents, so no data is ever lost in the process.

-The implementation at it's core is based around the idea of structural sharing, which means any objects (deeply) equal by value (but not necessearly by reference) will get resolved to a single object when stored.
+The implementation at its core is based around the idea of structural sharing, which means any objects (deeply) equal by value (but not necessearly by reference) will get resolved to a single object when stored.
 All data is treated as immutable.

 This is how memory efficiency is achieved.
 This especially efficient when dealing with incremental changes to large documents, as all the common nodes will be reused between revisions (in fact between all the records in the database).